-Applicants should describe the plan to evaluate the project including how the organization will track work plan progress to ensure deliverables are achieved by September 29, 2023 and reported on no later than October 15, 2023.
+Applicants should describe the plan to evaluate the project including how the organization will track work plan progress to ensure deliverables are achieved by September 29, 2024 and reported on no later than October 15, 2024.

-- 1) The applicant presented a sound and feasible evaluation plan that is in alignment with NARR's standards and meets the goals in this application.
-(5 points) - 2) Describe the plan to obtain 80% compliance rate for follow-up GPRAs.
-The plan should include: (10 points) - a) The steps that will be taken to conduct follow-up interviews (including a timeline). - b) Projected difficulties in meeting GPRA-related expectations. - c) A plan to address the difficulties outlined above, with a focus on follow-up interviews. - 3) Demonstrate the ability to ensure consistency across all data submission requirements.
+- 1) Describe the plan to obtain 80% compliance rate for follow-up GPRAs.
+The plan should include: (10 points) - a) The steps that will be taken to conduct follow-up interviews (including a timeline).

+- b) Projected difficulties in meeting GPRA-related expectations. - c) A plan to address the difficulties outlined above, with a focus on follow-up interviews. - Demonstrate the ability to ensure consistency across all data submission requirements.
 Specify the plan to ensure GPRA data aligns in monthly reporting requirements and narratives.
-(5 points) - 4) The description should include the proposed targets for the following key grant outcomes (5 points): - a) Number of Recovery Residences - b) Number of Residents in each residence - c) Compliance with NARR standards - d) Number and type of recovery supports services provided - e) GPRA results for intakes and follow-ups
+(5 points) - 3) The description should include the proposed targets for the following key grant outcomes (5 points): - a) Number of Recovery Residences - b) Number of individuals in each residence - c) Compliance with NARR standards - d) Number and type of recovery supports services provided - e) GPRA results for intakes and follow-ups